tashish419/WEBFLIXGPT/README.md

  - Add hard coded values to the constants file
  - registered tmdb API and created an app over there and get "access token"
  - Got data from TMDB Now Playing Movies list API
+ - created MovieSlice and updated the store with movies data
+ - created main Container which conatins videoBackground and VideoTitle
+ - Subscribed to the store to extract movie data to pass that data as props to videoTitle
+ - added classes to Main container and its children component
+ - fetched movie videos by calling videos API
+ - filtered the video data and got trailer video
+ - Added addmovieTrailer action in movieSlice.reducer and updated the store with trailer data
+ - subscribed to the store.movie.movietrailer to extract data from the store
+ - created custom Hook movieTrailerVideo for API call and logic

  # features
  - Login/Sign up